cllckn/software-testing/assignments/assignment1/assignment1.md

 Project Implementation: The quality and effectiveness of the project you implement.

 Oral Exam Performance: Your performance during the oral exam, which will take place during class in Week 6(specific day and time to be announced later).
-## Group Work
-Students may form groups of up to two members.

-All group members will receive a common grade for the assignment.

-Instructors may ask questions to any group member during the oral exam, so it is essential that every member understands all aspects of the project.
-Therefore, each group member must be well-versed in every detail related to the project.

-## Late Submission and Oral Exam Policy
-Students must submit their **reports and source codes** before the **oral exam** (during class in **Week 6**), as the oral exam time is crucial for evaluation.
-If a student or group is unable to attend the scheduled oral exam, they will be allowed to defend their project one week later during course hours.
-However, this late defense of the oral exam will result in a 20% penalty on the total grade.

-**Please note that there will not be another opportunity to defend the project beyond this timeframe.**

-## Email Submission

-Students are required to **compress** their reports and source codes into a **single file** (or provide a **GitHub link** to their source code repository) and submit it via **email**.

-* Email Subject: Use the following format for the subject line of your email: st-assignment1-StudentName
-* File Naming: Ensure that the compressed file is named appropriately, using the following format:
-StudentName-Report.zip

 ## Oral Exam Requirement